 Why Addressing Plastic Pollution Effects is Critical

-Marine life—fishes, turtles, whales, dolphins, and seabirds—faces severe threats from plastic ingestion and entanglement.
-Corals suffer bleaching when plastics block algae growth, leading to ecosystem collapse.
-Humans are not spared, as exposure to plastic-related chemicals can cause endocrine disruption, neurological disorders, reproductive issues, and immune system damage.
-Moreover, plastic pollution affects food security, coastal tourism, and even climate change.
+Marine life—such as fishes, turtles, whales, dolphins, and seabirds—faces severe threats from plastic ingestion and entanglement.
+Plastics also block algae growth, causing corals to bleach and leading entire ecosystems to collapse.
+Humans suffer too, as exposure to plastic-related chemicals disrupts the endocrine system and triggers neurological, reproductive, and immune disorders.
+Furthermore, plastic pollution damages food security, harms coastal tourism, and contributes to climate change.

 What Can We Do To Combat Plastic Pollution?